US Star Pacific Wrecks Your donation today supports the next 15 years

 Japanese Tunnels

 The Japanese dug a number of tunnels into the hills around Vilu.
-According to locals, one cave was a hospital area, another has a mountain gun enplaced outside the entrance.
+According to locals, one cave was a hospital area, another has a mountain gun emplaced outside the entrance.

 Ropa Point

 Located at the north of the island.
-Several Japanese barges were sunk here by PT-126,the next morning, this PT Boat was damaged by friendly fire.
+On September 30, 1943 overnight, several Japanese barges were sunk at this location by PT-126 and the next morning damaged by friendly fire.

 F4U-1 Corsair